 This can also be seen in binge eating mentality, which can begin with “I’ve already broken the rules, I may as well keep eating.”
 Emotional reasoning is dangerous because thoughts and beliefs are not usually facts.
 In fact, usually the first, easiest thought that comes to mind is a societally-driven, conditioned thought.

 This is classically experienced as “I feel fat.”
 In our society, “fat” is a euphemism for any number of emotions.
 These emotions include depressed, lonely, sad, angry, scared, etc. When someone gets stuck in emotional reasoning, they forget to look deeper at their thoughts.
 They take them at face value rather than utilizing them as signals pointing them towards what is really upsetting.

 Try this: Talk to your child about the idea of having a first thought and a second thought.
 The first thought is a knee-jerk reaction based on our societal conditioning.
 We need to tap into our conscious thought and look for the second thought, which is almost always much more nuanced and realistic.

 8. Should statements

 Maintaining an eating disorder is often based on “shoulds.”
-Our most common shoulds are “I should lose weight,” and “I should eat healthy/exercise more.”
-These shoulds come directly from our society and are reinforced in almost every aspect of life unless they become so pronounced that people notice them as the problematic beliefs they are.
+The most common shoulds are “I should lose weight,” and “I should eat healthy/exercise more.”
+These shoulds come directly from our society.
+They are reinforced in almost every aspect of life until they become so pronounced that people notice them as the problematic beliefs they are.

 9. Labeling and mislabeling

 The inspiration for this article came from the book Feeling Good: The New Mood Therapy, by David D. Burns, M.D.